 Four-year colleges and universities expect transfer students to arrive at their schools major-ready-prepared to begin courses in their major.

-- Explore careers and majors by visiting the Career Center, a career counselor, or advisor.
+- Explore careers and majors by visiting the Advising, Career and Transfer Center.

 - Know the requirements of the various transfer degrees at South Puget Sound Community College and decide early which degree you want to pursue.